-(2) An offer which the offeror should reasonably expect to induce action or forbearance of a substantial character on the part of the offeree before
+(2) An offer which the offeror should reasonably expect to induce action or forbearance of a substantial character on the part of the offeree before acceptance and which does induce such action or forbearance is binding as an option contract to the extent necessary to avoid injustice."

-&lt;sup>16 The critical literature also contains numerous suggestions that might be undertaken by the legislature to address the problems of bid shopping, chopping, and peddling.
+16 The critical literature also contains numerous suggestions that might be undertaken by the legislature to address the problems of bid shopping, chopping, and peddling.
 See Note, Construction Bidding Problem: Is There a Solution Fair to Both the General Contractor and Subcontractor?, 19 St. Louis L.Rev.
 552, 568-72 (1975) (discussing bid depository and bid listing schemes); Flag Pole, at 825-26.